k2view-academy/K2View-Academy/articles/38_bi_integration/10_restrict_access_to_BI_Admin.md

 # Restrict Access to BI Admin

-To prevent access to sensitive information in a Production environment, the user access to the **Admin** module should be restricted and the **WebReports.XML** file should be removed, keeping the encrypted file only.
+To prevent access to sensitive information in a Production environment, carry out these two actions:

+a) Remove the **WebReports.XML** file (keeping the encrypted file only)

+b) Restrict the user access to the **BI Admin** module

-Restrict the access to the **Admin** by doing one of the following:
+Restrict the access to the **BI Admin** module by doing one of the following:

 - Run the [REVOKE command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#additional-commands)